-Note: This table gives the parameters of a least-squares fit of the concentrations for the cases shown to the concentrations obtained using the time-driven algorithm with a water-quality time step = $1 \, \text{s.}$ Quantities a and b are the slope and intercept, respectively, of the least-squares line.
-Cases: TD300 = time-driven algorithm with a 300 s time step; TD60 = time-driven algorithm with a 60 s time step; ED3600 = event-driven algorithm with a 3600 s time step.
-N: number of hourly concentration values used.
+This table gives the parameters of a least-squares fit of the concentrations for the cases shown to the concentrations obtained using the time-driven algorithm with a water-quality time step of 1 s.
+Quantities a and b are the slope and intercept, respectively, of the least-squares line.
+Cases are TD300, the time-driven algorithm with a 300 s time step; TD60, the time-driven algorithm with a 60 s time step; and ED3600, the event-driven algorithm with a 360 s time step; N: number of hourly concentration values used.
 SD: standard deviation.